William Thompson Lusk: Personal life

 On May 4, 1864, after Lusk finished medical school, he was married to Mary Hartwell Chittenden (1840–1871), the only daughter of U.S. Representative Simeon B. Chittenden.
-In 1871, his wife died, and he was left with two sons and two daughters.
+In 1871, his wife and their infant daughter (Lily) both died.
+Lusk was left with two sons and two daughters to raise.
 Chittenden Memorial Library at Yale University was built in his wife's honor.

 Five years after his first wife's death, Lusk remarried to Matilda (née Myer) Thore, with whom he had one daughter, Alice, who married the Canadian obstetrician and gynecologist John Clarence Webster.
 His second wife also predeceased him, with Maltida dying in 1892.

 Lusk died, very suddenly and unexpectedly, of apoplexy at his residence, 47 East 34th Street in New York City, on June 12, 1897.
 He was survived by five children; two sons and two daughters from his first marriage and a daughter from his second.
 According to his obituary in the New York Times, he left a fortune of over three million dollars to his estate.
 At the time of his death, his eldest son was a Yale professor, and his younger son had just graduated from Yale in 1890.